HooIla/WechatGroup_pygame/3/readme_3.md

-This is for Yuanyu Jing
+This is for Yujing Yuan.